|

 Everyone else?
 They’re just trying to find parking.

-Living in Silver Lake
+Living in Silver Lake (Local Snapshot)

-Silver Lake offers a mix of hillside homes, vintage apartments, and architectural gems — many with sweeping views of the reservoir or downtown.
 It attracts creatives, young professionals, and families who appreciate its walkability, community feel, and cultural vibrancy.

 Real Estate Snapshot